Skip to main content

 3) Choose a duration.

-4) And there you are: You have the table with the aggregated actual retention figures for the monthly subscription.
+4) And there you have it: The table with the aggregated actual retention figures for the monthly subscription.

 All that is left is to multiply the price of your monthly subscription by the monthly retention to get the LTV.
-See the spreadsheet attached for more information (LTV_based_on_App_Store sheet).
-You can plug in the retention data from App Store and the subscription price into the file and get your one-year LTV for the monthly subscription plan immediately.
+See the attached spreadsheet (LTV_based_on_App_Store sheet) for more information.
+You can plug in the retention data from the App Store and the subscription price into the file and get your one-year LTV for the monthly subscription plan immediately.

 Retention Curve Extrapolation

-The second option is for if you do not have the actual retention numbers or have just a few data points and want to forecast the retention into the future.
+The second option is if you still need the actual retention numbers or just a few data points and want to forecast the retention into the future.
 In this case, you need to extrapolate the retention curve.

 Some more complicated math happens here.
 The retention curve, as already mentioned, looks like this:

-See the spreadsheet attached for more information (LTV_Retention_Curve sheet).
+See the attached spreadsheet (LTV_Retention_Curve sheet) for more information.
 You can plug in the actual retention for three months and get a full-year forecast, or you can adjust the calculations to your needs based on your available data.

 Summary

 This is a quick overview of the subscription LTV and retention calculations.
-But note that LTV and retention curves differ based on different user acquisition channels, geographies, and other factors.
-If you really feel like diving deep into your marketing performance and ways to improve it, you might need to slice the data into a large number of segments to analyze separately.
+However, note that LTV and retention curves differ based on different user acquisition channels, geographies, and other factors.
+If you really want to analyze your marketing performance and find ways to improve it, you might need to slice the data into a large number of segments to analyze separately.

-The last thing I would like to mention is that one of the reasons I and my co-founders have started Qonversion.io was to make a life of mobile entrepreneurs easier and allow them to get rid of the Excel spreadsheets altogether.
+One of the reasons my co-founders and I started Qonversion.io was to make the lives of mobile entrepreneurs easier and allow them to eliminate Excel spreadsheets.

-Qonversion.io is the mobile subscription analytics that gets the data both from SDK on the devices and through integrations with the App Stores.
-Qonversion handles the subscription revenue data, interprets it, and uses out-of-the-box integrations to send that information to marketing and analytical platforms like Facebook Ads, Appsflyer, or Amplitude.
+Qonversion.io is the mobile subscription analytics that gets data from SDK on the devices and through integrations with the App Stores.
+Qonversion handles the subscription revenue data, interprets it, and uses out-of-the-box integrations to send that information to marketing and analytical platforms like Facebook Ads, AppsFlyer, or Amplitude.

-We are on a journey to help mobile app entrepreneurs, and we are building the tools that can solve their pain points, with accurate LTV forecasting being one of those.
+We are on a journey to help mobile app entrepreneurs build tools to solve their pain points, with accurate LTV forecasting being one of those.

-If you are interested in the mobile app business and would like to join us on this journey, please sign up with Qonverision.io.
-You can reach me at [email protected]
+If you are interested in the mobile app business and want to join us on this journey, try Qonverision.io today and let us know if you need help.